ShaikZaheer-developer/Economic-Insights-Dashboard-R-Shiny-SQL-/README.md

 ---

-## Resume Bullet Points This Project Demonstrates
+## Bullet Points This Project Demonstrates

 - **"Real-time WebSocket feed"** → `server.js` broadcasts live ticker every 3s to all connected clients
 - **"PostgreSQL with parameterised queries"** → all SQL in `server.js` uses `$1, $2, ...` params